What have we found interesting about the cell biology of mitochondria?

 Our studies have revealed that translation of mitochondrial mRNAs within the organelle is tightly controlled, and apparently highly organized on the surface of the inner membrane.
 This translational regulation and organization facilitates efficient assembly of the respiratory chain complexes.

-Aspects of mitochondrial biology we are studying, with links to some key papers:
+Aspects of mitochondrial biology we have studied, with links to some key papers:

 1) mRNA-specific translational activation and homeostatic control of Cox1 translation

 Translation of at least five of the seven major mitochondrially coded mRNAs is activated mRNA-specifically by nuclearly encoded proteins which recognize sites in the mRNA 5'-untranslated leaders.
 The translational activators for the three mitochondrial mRNAs encoding subunits of cytochrome c oxidase interact with each other on the inner surface of the inner membrane and thus appear to co-localize synthesis of these proteins.
 We believe that this is an adaptation allowing the efficient assembly of the core of cytochrome c oxidase within the membrane bilayer.

 The COX1 mRNA activator Mss51 interacts not only with the mRNA 5'-UTL, but also with newly synthesized Cox1 protein itself.
 Sequestration of Mss51 with unassembled Cox1 in assembly intermediates limits the amount available for translation, thus coupling synthesis and assembly.
 This appears to be an adaptation to prevent overproduction of unassembled Cox1, a known pro-oxidant species.

 - Inventory control: cytochrome c oxidase assembly regulates mitochondrial translation

 - The carboxyl-terminal end of Cox1 is required for feedback-assembly regulation of Cox1 synthesis in Saccharomyces cerevisiae mitochondria